Melbourne, and the whole of Victoria, provides some awesome sea, river and lake kayaking adventures. No matter what type of kayak you have.

 The Glenelg River is over 400 kilometres in length.
 Don’t worry, we’re not going to ask you to paddle the full length!
 Instead, head down towards the border town of Nelson.
 From here, there are around 30kms of stunning limestone cliffs that edge the river.

 If you have the resources and 2-4 spare days, you can car shuffle and turn the trip into a kayamping trip (kayaking and camping trip combined).
-There’s even some dedicated kayak camp sites along the river for you to pitch up at.
+There are even some dedicated kayak campsites along the river for you to pitch up at.
 You can even book cute little wooden cabins if tents aren’t your thing.